vanhuyph/Quiz_Bot_Discord/README.md

 ```sh
 git clone https://github.com/vanhuyph/QuizoBot_Discord.git
 ```
-3. Replace the values in the `.env.example` with your bot's token and client ID from earlier
+3. Replace the values in the `.env.example` file with your bot's token and client ID from earlier and remove the `.example`
 ```sh
 TOKEN='YOUR_BOT_TOKEN_HERE'
 CLIENT_ID='YOUR_CLIENT_ID_HERE'